ab-shetty/207-Project-Zillow/README.md

 We removes rows with missing critical data.
 Additionally, features such as month, year, and weekday are extracted from the transaction dates and added as features.
 We select other relevant features from the dataset, including property characteristics like bedroom count, tax amounts, and geographical coordinates.
 The dataset is split into training and validation sets.

 Standardization is applied to numeric features to ensure they are on a similar scale, which helps in training the neural network.
-Missing data is masked with a specific value to handle incomplete records.
+Missing data is masked with zero to handle incomplete records.

 ### Model Architecture
 The neural network model is constructed using TensorFlow's Keras API, with the following architecture: